-Geertje Lavrijssen is Challenge Coordinator of the Sustainable Tourism Challenge.
+Geertje Lavrijssen is Challenge Coordinator of the Sustainable Tourism Challenge and 7Senses certified Participatory Action Researcher and PAR-trainer.
 She studied International Sustainable Development Cooperation at HAN University of Applied Sciences and International Tourism Management and Consultancy at the NHTV Breda.
 During her field work and travelling experiences, she discovered the potential of improving the intercultural exchange between tourists and locals and its impact on the livelihoods of the locals, as well as on local flora and founa.
 Geertje:

 “Visitors are often unaware of the social consequences of their visit and communication with locals.
 When intercultural communication between tourists and locals is based on mutual understanding and respect, this will have a huge impact on sustainable tourism and local livelihoods!”